Scalingo/documentation/_posts/platform/deployment/2000-01-01-deploy-scalingo-from-circle-ci.md

 ### Executing post-deployment commands

-You have to download our command line tool in the CircleCI environment and use the `scalingo run` command.
+You can define [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook %}) integrated in your Procfile.
+If you still prefer to run post-deployment commands at CircleCI level, you will have to download our command line tool in the CircleCI environment and use the `scalingo run` command.

 ```yaml
 deployment: